Eagl-e-ye/NeuralNomads/README.md

 3. Carla: *"Since you’ll be traveling, focus on lighter meals and portable snacks like fruits and nuts."*
 4. Patient: *"Thanks, I’ll do that."*
 5. Ruby: *"Wishing you good health!"*

 ---

+## 🖥️ Webpage Visualization
+A **webpage interface** is included to visualize how the simulation took place.
+- It loads the JSON files (`chats.json`, `decisions.json`, etc.).
+- Displays **conversation timelines** between the patient and experts.
+- Highlights **decision points** and operational metrics.

+This allows a clear replay of the 8-month simulation in a user-friendly format.

+---

+## 🖼️ Demo & Screenshots
+The `screenshots/` folder contains:
+- Example screenshots of patient–expert conversations.
+- A walkthrough **video demo** showing how the simulation unfolds.

+---